-First things first – if my bills increase, does Flick keep the money?
+First things first – if my Freestyle bills increase, does Flick keep the money?

 Not a drop!
 Flick’s fees always remain the same.
-Your higher power bills directly reflect your increased usage and the upward movement of the spot price of electricity, which is all thanks to old mate Dry Winter and the expensive running costs of our back-up generators – keep reading for details.
+Your higher power bills on our Freestyle plan directly reflect your increased usage and the upward movement of the spot price of electricity, which is all thanks to old mate Dry Winter and the expensive running costs of our back-up generators – keep reading for details.

 So, what is a Dry Winter?